-The City's Place Management recognises that the City is made up of many local communities (Places) which may differ in needs and goals.
-While Local Planning Strategy covers the whole of the City or deals with single issues such as housing, Local Area Planning (formerly Place Planning) specifically acknowledges and aims to meet the differing needs and goals of Places and provides an avenue for them to address local issues in a collaborative process with the City.
+The City's Place Management approach recognises that the City is made up of many local communities (Places) which may differ in needs and goals.
+While the Local Planning Strategy covers the whole of the City or deals with particular issues such as housing, Local Area Planning (formerly Place Planning) specifically acknowledges and aims to meet the differing needs and goals of Places and provides an avenue for them to address local issues in a collaborative process with the City.

-Local Area Plans are integrated with the City's Strategic Community Plan and Local Planning Strategy in order to inform the City's corporate business planning for the delivery of services to the community.
+LAPs are integrated with the City's Strategic Community Plan and Local Planning Strategy in order to inform the City's corporate business planning for the delivery of services to the community.

 There are twelve local areas for which eleven LAPs will be developed and regularly reviewed, being: